 Our patent portfolio includes drug delivery device patents directed to the EyeGate® II Delivery System and other drug delivery devices, drug composition patent applications directed to EGP-437 and other product candidates, and patent applications directed to methods of treatment utilizing EGP-437, as well as the other product candidates.
-These patents and patent applications, if they were to issue, are expected to expire between 2018 and 2029.
+These issued patents will expire between 2018 and 2029.

 We have been developing drugs and drug delivery systems for non-invasive treatment on the eye for several years.
 These delivery systems include various patented and patent pending iontophoretic drug delivery devices that have been individually designed to treat components of the eye, such as the cornea, sclera, and combinations thereof.
 These devices have been further improved to provide better patient comfort levels as well as treatment times.
-The ever growing delivery system patent portfolio consists of eight Patent families, which includes thirteen U.S. Patents, fifty-nine corresponding International Patents, three pending U.S. Patent Applications, and fifteen corresponding pending International Patent Applications.
-We hold three patents and seventy-one of our patents are held by our subsidiary, EyeGate Pharma S.A.S., a French corporation, or EyeGate S.A.S.
+The ever growing delivery system patent portfolio consists of nine Patent families, which includes sixteen U.S. Patents, sixty-seven corresponding International Patents, two pending U.S. Patent Applications, and eleven corresponding pending International Patent Applications.
+We hold eight patents and seventy-eight of our patents are held by our subsidiary, EyeGate Pharma S.A.S., a French corporation, or EyeGate S.A.S.

 We have also developed patent pending drug compositions that work with our patented delivery systems and treatments utilizing these drug compositions and patent delivery systems.
-This includes two Patent families with two International Patents, three U.S. Patent Applications and five corresponding International Patent Applications.
+This includes two Patent families with one U.S. patent and two International Patents, two U.S. Patent Applications and four corresponding International Patent Applications.